mariushobbhahn/mariushobbhahn.github.io/_posts/2022-04-10-nuclear_energy.md

 This is in many ways the opposite trend of technologies like solar panels which have seen rapid cost declines specifically because the sheer scale of production has enabled lots of small savings through standardization processes that compound over time.

 ### 2. Overregulation

 Some people [argue](https://rootsofprogress.org/devanney-on-the-nuclear-flop) that the main reason for the cost increase of nuclear power is overzealous regulation from agencies with badly aligned incentives.
 We tried to see if there was any corroborating evidence, but all other sources we looked at (both pro- and anti- nuclear) did not mention over-regulation as an issue.
 Even the pro-industry documents say that regulation standards are very high and use that as an argument for why nuclear is safe.
 Apart from some specific calls around changing the regulation of prototype reactors and some regulatory harmonization, we couldn’t find this narrative of broad over-regulation anywhere else.

 However, we think that some parts of the current regulatory landscape are suboptimal and there are [some concrete measures](https://rootsofprogress.org/devanney-on-the-nuclear-flop) for improvements.
 These include
-1. **A complete reform of the current risk model**.
+1. **A reform of the current risk model**.
 The current model assumes that cancer rates scale linearly with radiation which is known to be a bad model.
 2. **Enable more testing.** In the status quo, test reactors are treated like production reactors and it is thus infeasible to experiment and innovate.
 3. **Align the incentives of regulators with the industry**.
 The current system punishes regulators for incidents but doesn’t reward them when we produce more energy.
 Importantly, most regulators are not elected officials (more like examiners) and thus don’t need to keep energy prices low for their constituents.
 4. **Allow arbitration of regulation.** Currently, regulators hold a monopoly on power and it is nearly impossible to appeal a decision.
 One single regulator/examiner can shut down a nuclear power plant on their own and it’s nearly impossible to appeal.